What Is Design Failure Mode & Effects Analysis (DFMEA)?

 Ford’s team used DFMEA to identify potential failure modes across critical parts and systems, such as the engine, transmission, drivetrain and electronic stability control.
 They then assessed how these failures could impact overall vehicle performance, safety and customer satisfaction.
 For example, they examined how a failure in the all-wheel drive system could compromise the Explorer’s handling and safety.

 Next, the team prioritized risks based on the severity, frequency and detectability of potential failures.
 This allowed them to focus on the issues that posed the greatest threat to safety or performance.
-Once high-priority risks were identified, the team implemented design changes and introduced new testing protocols to mitigate these issues.
+After identifying the high-priority risks, the team implemented design changes and introduced new testing protocols to mitigate these issues.

 Ford’s redesigned Explorer underwent rigorous testing to address all identified risks adequately.
 This thorough approach not only enhanced the reliability of the new technologies but also helped Ford deliver a safer, more efficient SUV to the market.